- Are your wheat starch products gluten-free?

 Do you have distribution partners?

-Distribution partners help enhance MGPI’s accessibility and customer relationships in select domestic and international markets.
+Distribution partners help enhance MGP’s accessibility and customer relationships in select domestic and international markets.
 Specific details are available through our Sales Department.

 Do you have allergen statements for your ingredients?